bagrow/plasm/readme.md

 PLASM consists of two Python functions:

 - `CHASM` : Cdf and Histogram Analysis Spread for Meetings
-- `SPASM` : ScatterPlot Analysis Spread for Meetings.
+- `SPASM` : ScatterPlot Analysis Spread for Meetings

-Now when you show someone a scatter plot and they ask for a log-scaled x-axis, for instance, you can pull out the saved SPASM and have every combination of log- and linear-scaled axes ready to go.
+Now when you show a scatter plot to a collaborator during a research meeting and they ask for a log-scaled x-axis, for instance, you can pull out the saved SPASM and have every combination of log- and linear-scaled axes ready to go.